typelevel/Laika/docs/using-laika/output.md

 These properties control the following aspects of the rendering:

-* `tocDepth` the number of levels to generate a table of contents for.
+* `toc.depth` the number of levels to generate a table of contents for.
   Every level of the tree hierarchy will be considered for an entry in the table of contents: directories, files and sections within files.
   The default value is `Int.MaxValue`.
-* `tocTitle` specifies the title for the table of contents.
+* `toc.title` specifies the title for the table of contents.
 The default value is `Contents`.
+* `titleImage` specifies the cover image for the book
 * `metadata` specifies document metadata to be added to the container configuration.
 Three of the properties are mandatory, but Laika will use sensible defaults if they are not set explicitly (a random UUID for the identifier, the current time and the language of the Locale of the JVM process)